Guannan-Shen/pathToMLJob/Developer_Basics/Java/README.md

 Java Development Kit includes JRE, compilers, debuggers and other tools to create Java programs.
 Java SE (standard edition) from Oracle.

+## Books

+### Head First Java

+A source code file (with .java extension) holds one class definition.
+A class has one or more methods (functions).
+When a JVM starts running, it looks for the **main** method:

+    public static void main (String() args){

+    }

+Every Java application has at least one class and one main method.
+Every statement in the method must end in a semicolon.